Oral & Maxillofacial Surgery

 Candidates will be asked to rank the training locations in order of preference.
 This process will be carried out within Oriel.
 An automated message, containing instructions, will be sent to candidates when preferences open.

-It is intended that the offers will be sent no later than the 29th of February 2024 and from 10:00 am the option to selection preferences will be temporarily suspended.
+It is intended that the offers will be sent no later than the 24th of September 2024 and from 10:00 am on the day the offers are made the option to select preferences will be temporarily suspended.
 Following this, a matching process will take place and successful candidates will receive their highest ranked preference available.
 Candidates whose preferences have been exhausted before their name is reached will not receive an offer and will be notified of this.

 Candidates that are deemed not to have demonstrated suitability for training within this specialty will not be included within the matching.